venu-shastri/design-architect-abb-2024/CNC_Monitoring.md

 ## Expected outputs

-The program needs to indicate if there is a need for attention.
+The Solution needs to indicate if there is a need for attention.

 When there is a need to attend, it needs to offer an initial diagnosis,